apie-lib/apie-lib-monorepo/introduction/dtos/dto.md

-# DTO's
+# Data Transfer Objects
-DTO's are just objects with public properties.
-Union types can be used on properties for example to allow multiple types.
+Data transfer objects (or DTO's) are just objects with public properties with no business logic at all.
+Union types can be used on properties to allow multiple types.
 Most Apie components assume all properties are required, but with the Optional attribute it is possible to tell Apie that a property is optional.
 To tell that an object should be treated as a DTO it should implement the marker interface <code>Apie\Core\Dto\DtoInterface</code>

 ```php
 use Apie\Core\Dto\DtoInterface;